 How is that even possible?
 Well, it’s all related to the propellants we use – or the so-called compressed “air” in the packaging of our products – which enables the spray effect.

-We have innovatively replaced most of our propellants with a DME gas which is obtained through an environmentally-friendly program.
-This is a 100% sustainable resource, which leaves 0% carbon footprints and uses 0% non-sustainable resources in the ground of Mother Earth.
+We have innovatively replaced most of our propellants with a DME gas which is obtained through an environmental friendly program.
+This is a 100% sustainable resource which leaves 0% carbon footprints and uses 0% non-sustainable resources in the ground of Mother Earth.

-What is more, you can still spray in your favourite Natural Styling products with maximum efficacy, without harming the environment!
+On top of that, you can still spray in your favourite Natural Styling products with maximum efficacy without harming the environment!